Pittsburgh Steelers vs. Cincinnati Bengals NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Pittsburgh games went over 44 points scored, its current matchup's total, 11 times (out of 17) last season.
+- Pittsburgh and its opponent combined to score over 43 points, the current matchup's over/under, in 12 of 17 games last year.

-- Last year, nine of Cincinnati's 16 games had a combined total higher than 44 points scored.
+- Last year, nine of Cincinnati's 16 matchups went over 43 total points scored.

-- Opponents of these two teams averaged a combined 46 points per game last season, two more than the point total in this matchup.
+- Opponents of the two teams averaged a combined three more points per game last season (46) than this game's total of 43 points.

-- The average over/under the Steelers had set in matchups last year was 0.9 more points than this outing's point total.
+- The Steelers' average point total in outings last year was 44.9, 1.9 points higher than the over/under in this game.

-- The average over/under for Bengals games in 2020 was 1.8 more points than the point total of 44 for this outing.
+- The average over/under in Bengals games in 2020 was 2.8 more points than the point total of 43 in this outing.

 Steelers stats and trends

+- Pittsburgh won 10 games against the spread last season, while failing to cover six times.

-- The Steelers covered the spread six times last season (6-6 ATS) when playing as at least 3-point favorites.
+- The Steelers had an ATS record of 6-6 when playing as at least 3-point favorites last season.

-- A total of eight of Pittsburgh's games last season hit the over.
+- Pittsburgh and its opponents combined to hit the over eight out of 16 times last season.

-- Pittsburgh was 8-1 against the spread and 8-1 overall in games when it put up over 26.5 points last season.
+- Pittsburgh was 8-1 against the spread and 8-1 overall in games when it scored over 26.5 points last year.

-- When Pittsburgh piled up more than 389.2 yards last year, the team was 1-2 against the spread and 1-2 overall.
+- In games that Pittsburgh totaled over 389.2 yards last year, the team was 1-2 against the spread and 1-2 overall.

-- Last year the Steelers turned the ball over 18 times, one more than the Bengals' takeaways (17).
+- The Steelers turned the ball over one more time (18 total) than the Bengals forced a turnover (17) last year.

 Bengals stats and trends